jinhyukify/semantic-ui-ng2-sidebar/README.md

 # semantic-ui-ng2-sidebar
-use semantic-ui sidebar In Angular2
+use semantic-ui sidebar In Angular2 without warning

 ### How to use
 ```bash